Trump Vs. Time Magazine ‘Person Of The Year’ — Was He Or Was He Not Told He Was In The Running?

 Donald Trump offered up a tweet on Friday evening that has suddenly become a hot-button issue.
-Trump claims he took himself out of the running for Time Magazine Person of the Year when he was told by Time he was in the running.
+Trump claims he took himself out of the running for Time Magazine’s Person of the Year when he was told by Time he was in the running.
 Time bit back by reporting that this was just not the case.
 Time Magazine officials claim they don’t notify the people they are considering for this honor, so the president is mistaken.

 Corey Lewandowski, who was Trump’s campaign manager at one time, appeared on Fox & Friends Weekend on Saturday morning.
-Lewandowski, along with Fox’s morning show cast, suggests that Time Magazine must get in touch with people they are considering for Time’s Person of the Year before revealing their choice for obvious reasons.
+Lewandowski, along with Fox’s morning show cast, suggested that Time Magazine must get in touch with people they are considering for Time’s Person of the Year before revealing their choice for obvious reasons.
 They have photo shoots along with interviews that they post at the time they reveal their pick for the year, so it stands to reason that they would want an interview and photo shoot with the contenders in advance.

 This seems to validate Donald Trump’s tweet on Friday night.
-He writes:

 “Time Magazine called to say that I was PROBABLY going to be named ‘Man (Person) of the Year,’ like last year, but I would have to agree to an interview and a major photo shoot,” Trump tweeted on Friday evening.
 “I said probably is no good and took a pass.
 Thanks anyway!”

-Trump has already gone through this process last year when he was actually named Time’s Person of the Year, so one would think he knows the process of the phone call and what follows.
-Apparently, Time suggests this isn’t how they do things as they tweet:
+Trump already went through this process last year when he was actually named Time’s Person of the Year, so one would think he knows the process of the phone call and what follows.
+Apparently, Time suggests this isn’t how they do things.

 “The President is incorrect about how we choose Person of the Year.
 TIME does not comment on our choice until publication, which is December 6.”